 Move Minutes and Heart Points

-Google worked with the American Heart Association to create two goals based on the Heart Association’s activity recommendations.
+Google worked with the American Heart Association (AHA) to create two goals based on the Heart Association’s activity recommendations.
 The results are Move Minutes and Heart Points.

 Apps compatible with Google Fit

-Let’s say you use a Garmin device for tracking your workouts through an app like Runtastic, but you really love Google Fit’s Move Minutes and Heart Points metrics.
-If you connect your Google Fit account to Runtastic, your fitness data will automatically transfer over to Google Fit.
+There are a few reasons you may want to connect Google Fit with other apps.
+Let’s say you use a Garmin device for tracking your workouts through an app like Strava, but you love Google Fit’s Move Minutes and Heart Points metrics.
+If you connect your Google Fit account to Strava, your fitness data will automatically transfer to Google Fit.